 - Don’t make excuses.
 The customer doesn’t care that a new installer was sent to their home and botched the installation.

 - Stay away from humor.
 Regardless if you’re a freaking comedian the customer will not think you’re very funny.

 - Don’t push it off.
 Telling the exasperated end-user that it’s not your department won’t change a thing.
 To the customer you represent the company regardless of what department you work in.

-2 Keys to Making this Work
+2 Keys to Making an Upset Client Happy

 “1.
 Control your body language—if you present aggressive, dismissive, or defensive body language it may not matter WHAT you say.
 Crossed arms are a defensive posture, making fists and leaning forward can be seen as aggression, and turning away, even partially, as dismissive.
 All will hinder your communication with an upset client.

 2. Control your voice.
 More is communicated through how you say words than the words you say.
 Maintaining an even steady tone of voice with little emphasis or inflection is the safest route.” — How to Appease an Upset Customer Face-to-Face

 What to Do with an Upset Client at Your Booth